-FD1D_HEAT_EXPLICIT is a MATLAB library which solves the time-dependent 1D heat equation, using the finite difference method in space, and an explicit version of the method of lines to handle integration in time.
+FD1D_HEAT_EXPLICIT is a Python library which solves the time-dependent 1D heat equation, using the finite difference method in space, and an explicit version of the method of lines to handle integration in time.

 This program solves